 The decision, made while former staff member Jonathan Barrientos was playing in the Columbia-based competition sparked controversy and a host of negative online publicity on social media.

-In a Facebook post where Snap Fitness congratulated him for being chosen to represent Australia, Barrientos responded saying “Thanks for the support!
+post where Snap Fitness congratulated him for being chosen to represent Australia, Barrientos responded saying “Thanks for the support!
 Oh and thanks Snap Fitness Craigieburn for firing me while I’m playing in the World Cup!”

 His brother, Carlos Barrientos, also expressed his views on Facebook, claiming that Snap Fitness dismissed Jonathan as a result of his time off.